Disaster and Emergency Preparedness

 Texas ranks highest of all U.S. states and U.S. occupied territories in the number of declared disasters, ranging from severe thunderstorms and tornados to tropical storms and hurricanes, from flooding to fires, even dust storms and earthquakes.

-There are health pandemics, including last year’s outbreak of the “swine flu” (H1N1) that interrupted schools, social events, and courts across the country and Texas.
+There are health pandemics, including the outbreak of the “swine flu” (H1N1) that interrupted schools, social events, and courts across the country and Texas.
 Public utilities are disrupted – from weather or acts of terrorism.
 Power outages roll across Texas towns.

 And in today’s society, we face a new type of threat…those which are manmade.
 These “disasters” include active shooters (remember the deadly 2005 Tyler courthouse shooting), a release of biological agents, or an incident similar to the February 18, 2010 suicide plane crash into an office complex in Austin, which housed an IRS Field Office and other state and federal agencies.
 Even the mere threat of an attack can disrupt day to day operations.